secretstartups/handbook/content/handbook/product/ux/ux-research/interview-carousel/index.html.md

 ---
-layout: handbook-page-toc

 title: "Interview Carousel - Becoming a better interviewer 15 minutes at a time"
 description: "A lightweight and fun training to improve your user interviewing skills"
 ---

-## On this page
-{:.no_toc .hidden-md .hidden-lg}

-- TOC
-{:toc .hidden-md .hidden-lg}

 At GitLab, everyone can contribute, which applies to UX Research, too.
 Product Managers and Product Designers regularly speak with users to validate the problem spaces and solutions they are working on and gain inspiration for what could come next.
 Asking the right questions and listening actively is crucial in these conversations to get the information you need.

 The Interview Carousel is a lightweight, fun way to practice and enhance user interviewing skills for GitLab team members.
 Everyone can be a great interviewer, however, we are not necessarily born as one.
 It takes a little bit of practice, and that’s what the Interview Carousel is for.

 ### The setup

 The Interview Carousel is a live (remote) event where team members get to speak with 3 to 4 users each.
 Imagine a speed-dating style setup where you speak with one user for 15 minutes and then switch to the next one.
 There are small breaks in between to avoid fatigue.